MicrosoftDocs/entra-docs/docs/id-governance/lifecycle-workflow-hybrid.md

 ## Synced on-premises user capabilities compatibility with workflow triggers

 In Lifecycle workflows, a workflow runs based on if a user meets its execution conditions.
 Each execution condition must have a trigger, which defines when a user meets the execution condition of a workflow, and a scope, which defines which users the workflow runs for.
 The trigger you set for an execution condition depends on the user situation for which you want the workflow to run.
-For more information on these execution conditions, and when you would use each, see: **Execution Condition conceptual article**.

 The following table shows what is required to use each workflow trigger with synced on-premises users: